School of Medical Science and Technology

 The School of Medical Science and Technology (SMST) is an educational and research institute affiliated to the Indian Institute of Technology, Kharagpur, India.
 Founded in 2001, the School of Medical Science and Technology brings together doctors, scientists and engineers to work collaboratively on projects for better healthcare.

-The school offers the following courses: Master of Medical Science & Technology (MMST), M.Tech in Medical Imaging and Informatics, M.Tech in Biomedical Engineering, M.Sc.in Medical Physics, M.Sc. in Nuclear Medicine, M.Sc in Medical Molecular Microbiology and PhD Programs.
+The school offers the following courses: Master of Medical Science & Technology (MMST), M.Tech. in Medical Imaging and Informatics, M.Tech. in Biomedical Engineering, M.Sc.in Medical Physics, M.Sc. in Nuclear Medicine, M.Sc. in Medical Molecular Microbiology and PhD Programs.
 Former Prime Minister Manmohan Singh has described SMST as an innovative model which integrates the two diverse disciplines of engineering and medicine and signals new directions in medical education and healthcare delivery.

 Location

-The school is residing in third and fourth floor of Life Science Building, IIT Kharagpur.
+The school resides in the third and fourth floors of the Life Science Building, IIT Kharagpur.
 The institute is about 5 km from the Kharagpur railway station.

 History

 The School of Medical Science and Technology (SMST), IIT Kharagpur, was started in 2001 to provide a platform of interdisciplinary teaching and research in the field of medical science and technology.
 The school began with a 3-year program to train doctors in the engineering aspects of medicine followed by a year of hands-on training.
 This was followed by a PhD program for research in medical technology.
 Later addressing the needs of graduate students, the school introduced masters programs in Medical Imaging & Informatics and Biomedical Engineering.